zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

 6. In the dialog box, set the following parameters:
     -   **NIC**:
-        -   For a VPC-connected security group, you can skip selecting the NIC.
+        -   For a VPC-Cconnected security group, you do not need to select the NIC.

             **Note:**

             -   If your instances can access the Internet, the rules work for both the Internet and intranet.
             -   If your instances cannot access the Internet, the rules work for intranet only.
-        -   For a classic network-connected security group, you must select **Internet** or **Intranet**.
+        -   For a Classic network-connected security group, you must select **Internet** or **Intranet**.
     -   **Rule Direction**:
         -   **Outbound**: ECS instances access other ECS instances over intranet networks, or through Internet resources.
         -   **Inbound**: Other ECS instances in the intranet and Internet resources access the ECS instance.